lmihaidaniel/rollup-plugin-postcss-export/README.md

         // cssnext(),
         // yourPostcssPlugin()
       ],
+      sourceMap: true, // defult false
       output: './style.css',
-      parse: true // default value, when set to false the imported style files are ignored in the rollup flow })
+      parse: true // default true, when set to false the imported style files are ignored in the rollup flow })
   ]
 }).then(...)